If you’re curious about Paris’ food scene, we recommend taking a Paris food tour like the one we experienced in the St. Germain des Prés neighborhood.

 The Pâté de Fruits were like none we’ve ever tasted.
 These were not just sugary jellies but cubic essences of fresh fruit with deep, concentrated flavors.
-After the confectionaries quickly disappeared, Choi then passed around pieces of a huge Paris Brest from La Pâtisserie des Rêves.
+After the confectioneries quickly disappeared, Choi then passed around pieces of a huge Paris Brest from La Pâtisserie des Rêves.

-As we sat under the trees and enjoyed the sugar high, Choi continued to share her Paris food knowledge with our group of eager food lovers.
+As we sat under the trees and enjoyed the sugar high, Choi continued to share her Paris cuisine knowledge with our group of eager food lovers.
 We lingered, chatting and sharing stories until it was time for us to depart for an afternoon of Paris fun.
 We left the tour feeling smarter about Paris food culture and overjoyed to meet a new friend in Choi.